 Using the Shuttle System

-Like I mentioned before, there are free shuttles to get around both the town of Springdale and The National Park, each with their own shuttle system.
+Like I mentioned before, currently the shuttles are not running.
+Normally, there are free shuttles to get around both the town of Springdale and The National Park, each with their own shuttle system.
 In fact, most of Zion is only accessible through the shuttle system.

 When the National Park shuttles are running, no private vehicles are allowed on the Zion Canyon Scenic Drive.

 Fortunately, there are quite a few shuttles running so you rarely have to wait more than 10 minutes at any one stop.

 If you happen to be in Zion on a crowded day, it’s definitely faster to park at the south end of Springdale early in the morning and just use the shuttles to get you everywhere you want to go.